-(4) In February 2020, the Company entered into an interest rate swap agreement with a major Canadian financial institution to reduce its financial expense fluctuations on Libor rate on a portion of its credit facility (Note 13).
-Under this interest rate swap, the Company exchanges interest payments.
-The terms are such that on each interest payment date, the Company will receive or pay the net difference between the fixed rate of 1.435% and its Libor rate on a notional amount of \$25,000.
+(1) In February 2020, the Company entered into an interest rate swap agreement, which matured in April 2022, with a major Canadian financial institution to reduce its financial expense fluctuations on Libor rate on a portion of its credit facility (Note 14).
+Under this interest rate swap, the Company exchanged interest payments.
+The terms were such that on each interest payment date, the Company received or paid the net difference between the fixed rate of 1.435% and its Libor rate on a notional amount of \$25,000.

-18. Operating Segments
+20. Operating Segments